vidaud/seta/seta-data/README.md

 ## Build
-The image is build it together with all the images through the execution of the docker-compose:
+The image is build it together with all the images through the execution of the docker compose:

 ```
     docker compose -f docker-compose.yml -f docker-compose-dev.yml --env-file .env.dev build